es-progress/shell/docs/bin.md

     1. Rotate (delete) old archives (`find`)
 -   Quick: only copy files to destination.
 -   Snapshot: backup only changed files from last backup.
-    Not changed files get hard-linked from previous run so you can access normally & restore easily but using way less disk space.
+    Not changed files get hard-linked from previous run so you can access them normally & restore easily but using way less disk space.
     This is a quick and efficient way to create many backups.

 **Usage**